Radomir Antić

 Radomir Antić (Радомир Антић, /sh/; 22 November 1948 – 6 April 2020) was a Serbian professional football manager and player.

 Following a 17-year playing career as a defender, most of which he spent playing at Partizan, with whom he won the Yugoslav First League, Antić moved into coaching.

 He was one of only two men to have managed both Barcelona and Real Madrid, long-time bitter rivals (the other one is Enrique Fernández Viola).
 With Atlético Madrid, Antić won the double, conquering both La Liga and the Copa del Rey in the 1995–96 season.
 He is the only man to have coached Barcelona, Real Madrid, and Atletico Madrid.

 Early life

 Antić was born in Žitište to a Serb family (father Jovo Antić from the Janj area near Šipovo and mother Milka Brkić from the Grmeč region) that had settled in the small Banat town shortly before his birth.
 Born as the second son in the family, Radomir had an older brother Dragomir, two years his senior.
-The newborn was named after his maternal uncle Radomir "Rade" Brkić, a notable World War II Partisan guerrilla fighter who was awarded the Order of the People's Hero gallantry medal for the engagement.
+The newborn was named after his maternal uncle Radomir "Rade" Brkić, a notable World War II Partisan guerrilla fighter who, in 1953, would be awarded the Order of the People's Hero gallantry medal for the engagement.

-When young Radomir was six years old, the family moved to Titovo Užice, a city where Antić grew up and considered to be his hometown.
+During the mid-1950s, when young Radomir was six years old, the family moved to Titovo Užice, a city where Antić grew up and considered to be his hometown.
 After the family's arrival to Titovo Užice, another child, daughter Mira, was born.